COVID-19 Tracking Poll: Many Say California Reopening Too Quickly, Worry Cases Will Increase

 Thirty percent say they are already going to the dentist for a routine cleaning or expect to do so this summer.
 Likewise, 39% of Californians have already visited or expect soon to visit a doctor’s office for a nonurgent appointment.

 A significant segment of Californians believes it will take much longer to resume other activities, while many express uncertainty about timing.
-Fifteen percent say they won’t use public transportation for at least a year, and 19% say they will never use it again.
+Fourteen percent say they won’t use public transportation for at least a year, and 19% say they will never use it again.
 (The survey did not ask how many had never used public transportation in the past.)
 Sixteen percent say they will not visit family members or friends in a nursing home for the next year or more, and 8% say they never will again.
 A significant percentage of people don’t know when they will resume either activity.

 Seventy-two percent say they avoid unnecessary trips out of the home “all” or “most of the time,” about 16 percentage points lower than when we first asked two months ago.